Marketing information system: Limitations

 Kotler and Philip have said that "both primary and secondary researches offer loads of the data and information needed for the marketers, whereas the secondary data sources are relatively superior in quick provision of data at lower cost.
 Simultaneously, a firm cannot find all the data required by itself, but sometimes can be done with the help of secondary research.
 However, researchers must assess those data collected from both primary and secondary data sources to enable the accuracy, updates and fairness.
 Each primary data collection method – observational, survey, and experimental – has its own advantages and disadvantages.
 Similarly, each of the various research contact methods – mail, telephone, personal interview, and online – also has its own advantages and drawbacks."

 Rural Marketing Information System (RuMIS)

 A RuMIS is necessary not only for corporate organizations engaged in marketing of agricultural goods and manufactured goods intended for sales in rural areas.
-RuMIS is required also by the agriculturists and farmers who have enormous decision-making to do.
+RuMIS is also essential for agriculturists and farmers who must make complex marketing and operational decisions.